 What to expect?

 A gentle, detailed and comprehensive case history is taken to understand your presenting symptoms, underlying health and medical history.
 Time is taken to discuss your concerns about your health and to explore them fully with your Osteopath.
 You may be asked to undress to your underwear for physical examination.
 A chaperone can be arranged.
 Time is taken to gently examine and assess your posture, musculo-skeletal and underlying health, using clinical tests and the gentle palpation skills of an Osteopath.
 Your Osteopath will use gentle Osteopathic treatment principles tailored specific to your health needs.
 You may wish your Osteopath to contact your midwife, GP or health visitor to share relevant information for your optimal health.
 You would be asked for your written consent for such contact.

-Carolyn McGregor is a Registered Osteopath with the General Osteopathic Council (GOsC) and a Registered Homoeopath with the Society of Homeopaths (SOH)
+Carolyn McGregor is a Registered Osteopath with the General Osteopathic Council (GOsC) and a Registered Homoeopath with the Alliance of Registered Homeopaths (ARH)

 Osteopaths complete four or five years full-time training with comprehensive study of anatomy and dissection, physiology, pathology, neurology, clinical medicine and Osteopathic principles and practice alongside completion of thousands of hours of clinical training prior to graduation.